-The land is located in the Bankstown City Council (the Council) Local Government Area (LGA) and the trees are protected under Councils Tree Preservation Order.
+The land is located in the Cumberland Council (the Council) Local Government Area (LGA) and the trees are protected under Holroyd City Council's Local Environmental Plan (LEP) 2013 (Clause 5.9) and Development Control Plan (DCP) 2013 (Part A - Section 4).
 The Council is the consenting authority for development works on the site.
-This report involves 11 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of six (6) trees within the property and adjacent on the road reserve and the retention of five (5) trees located in neighbouring properties and adjacent on the road reserve.
-The trees will be considered as 1 stand to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan A - Survey of Subject Trees.
+This report involves 28 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of fifteen (15) trees within the property and adjacent on the road reserve and the retention of thirteen (13) trees within the property and the neighbouring properties.
+The trees will be considered as 2 stands to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan A - Survey of Subject Trees.
 Tree Protection Zone fencing or works are marked on the Appendix F, Site Plan B - Trees to be Retained and Tree Protection Zones.

-The site is comprised of three large residential blocks where the existing structures are to be demolished and is to be replaced with a proposed affordable housing development, requiring the removal of six (6) existing trees within the site.
+The site is comprised of one parcel of land where the existing structures are to be demolished and are to be replaced with a proposed Subdivision and Dual Occupancies development, requiring the removal of fifteen (15) existing trees within the site.
 As part of the Landscape Plan where appropriate, the tree cover on the site will be enhanced by planting with advanced specimens/s of appropriate tree species for the space available above and below ground being soil volumes available and to prevent future conflict between trees and built structures.

-the proposed building design and its configuration and infrastructure were arrived at in consultation with the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
+The proposed building design and its configuration and infrastructure were arrived at following the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
 The plans provided do not show the location of sewer, water or electricity supply to the proposed development.